Building an SMB inference stack

 Eight-GPU nodes, multiple nodes, InfiniBand networking.
 This is where you’re running 405B+ models comfortably, serving hundreds of concurrent users, or building a managed service for multiple clients.

 An 8x H100 SXM server from Supermicro (the SYS-821GE-TNHR is the reference system) runs $200,000 to $320,000 depending on configuration.
-That’s before networking, power infrastructure, and colocation costs.
-A rack with four of these nodes is roughly $800K to $1.2M in hardware before you count the 200G InfiniBand switches, the PDUs, the colocation space at $10K to $20K per cabinet per year, and the engineering time to actually run it.
+A rack with four of these nodes is $800K to $1.2M in hardware.
+That’s before NDR InfiniBand switches, PDUs, and colocation, all of which cost more than most people budget.

 Comparison matrix